bitkey/bitkey/README.rst

 Contributing as a developer
 ---------------------------

-BitKey, like TurnKey, is 100% open source and the code for all components is right here on GitHub.
+BitKey, like TurnKey, is 100% free software and the code for all components is right here on GitHub.
 Developers with good ideas are strongly encouraged to be bold and contribute code.
 Use the source Luke!